ng-learn-org/ng-learn-org.github.io/_drafts/Part-1-Polymer_Templates-Bindings.md

 Although internal in Polymer, it is also useful standalone.

 In our previous article we presented a new challenge [Will Polymer kill Angular 2.0?][8].
-We also said that in order to choose one over any other , we needed to know its strength and weakness.
-We came up with a list of small challenges to cover.
+We also said that in order to choose one over any other, we needed to know its strength and weakness and finally we came up with a list of small challenges to cover.
-Templates are the first one with no particular reason.
-Visit our [previous post][8] to see the whole list.
+Templates are the first one for no particular reason and if you want to can see the whole list in our [previous post][8].

 So Polymer team created a standalone small library called ['TemplateBinding'][9].
 This lib stands on [HTML Template Element][10] spec's shoulders providing binding, interpolation and some logic helpers.